ns1/pulsar-routemap/README.md

 Pulsar Routemaps
 ================

-> This project is in [active development](https://github.com/ns1/community/blob/master/project_status/ACTIVE_DEVELOPMENT.md).
+> This project is in [active development](https://github.com/ns1/community/blob/master/project_status/ACTIVE_DEVELOPMENT.md) and is currently available as **early access**.

-Utilities for working with Pulsar Route Maps.
+Utilities for working with Pulsar Routemaps.

+Routemaps are a way to express routing policy based on the network locations of real users.
+Locations are specified as IPv4 and/or IPv6 CIDR blocks (as opposed to Geo/ASN groups) for ultimate precision.
+Routemaps scale to millions of network addresses so you are free to create groupings on a very granular level.

+### Who is using this?

+Many of our customers!
+[Dropbox wrote a blog post](https://dropbox.tech/infrastructure/intelligent-dns-based-load-balancing-at-dropbox) about their experience using routemaps to implement a global load balancing policy.

 Contributing
 ------------

 Pull Requests and issues are welcome.
 See the [NS1 Contribution Guidelines](https://github.com/ns1/community) for more information.

 License
 -------